magomimmo/lightning-dev-site/tutorial/02-web-client.md

 Feel free to try the dashboard on your own - the web dashboard is intuitive enough that we don't need step by step instructions for it.

-When done, close the active channels, stop the node server, all the LND's nodes and finally the `btcd` daemon.
+When done, close the active channels, stop the node server, all the LND's nodes and finally stop the `btcd` daemon as well.

 > NOTE: The LND wallet is coming soon!
 Sign up for our newsletter at the bottom of our [community page](//lightning.community#mc-embedded-subscribe-form)